Forearm Brace

 • Sometimes exercises, splinting, or other treatments recommended by a clinician.

-Our brace sits alongside these steps as an extra way to keep your wrist and forearm in positions that are friendlier to the nerve and to share load more evenly up the arm.
+The brace works alongside these steps as an extra way to keep your wrist and forearm in positions that are easier on the nerve and to share load more evenly up the arm.
 It does not replace the need to change how you lean or grip.
-If symptoms are persistent, worsening, or accompanied by weakness or muscle thinning, it is important to see a clinician to confirm the diagnosis and discuss further options.
+If symptoms are persistent, worsening, or accompanied by weakness or muscle thinning, it’s important to see a clinician to confirm the diagnosis and discuss further options.

-If you fell on an outstretched hand or twisted your wrist awkwardly, and now have pain and swelling around the wrist joint with some movements feeling unstable or painful, the ligaments that normally hold that joint steady may have been sprained.
+If you’ve fallen on an outstretched hand or twisted your wrist awkwardly, and now notice pain and swelling around the joint with some movements feeling unstable or sore, the ligaments that normally keep your wrist steady may have been sprained.

-These wrist ligaments connect the radius and ulna (forearm bones) to the small wrist bones and link the wrist bones to each other.
-They keep the radiocarpal and mid‑carpal joints aligned and stop them moving too far when you grip, lift, or bear weight through the hand.
+These ligaments link the two forearm bones (the radius and ulna) to the small wrist bones and connect the wrist bones to each other.
+They help keep the wrist joints aligned and stop them moving too far when you grip, lift, or bear weight through the hand.
+This type of injury is common and usually responds well to structured support and gradual movement.

 • A fall where the wrist is forced backwards or forwards.